DHLab-TSENG/Heterogeneity-in-SAD-paper/Data_Wrangling.md

 <br/>

-## Calculate time spans between the first diagnosis date and each date of the immunomarker tests then subset the data set by the specified intervals
+## Calculate time spans between first diagnosis date and each date of the immunomarker tests then map the closest one within the specified intervals

 ``` r
 monoCTD_first_diag_exam_span_calculation_data <-